drvinceknight/pfm/book/tools-for-mathematics/06-probability/tutorial/main.md

 pick_a_token(container=bag)
 ```

-In order to simulate the probability of picking a red token repeat
+In order to measure the probability of picking a red token repeat this
-this not once or twice but tens of thousands of times.
+not once or twice but tens of thousands of times.
 You will do this using
-something called a "list comprehension" which is akin to the mathematical
+something called a "list comprehension" which is akin to the
-notation commonly used to create sets:
+mathematical notation commonly used to create sets:

 $$
     S_1 = \{f(x)\text{ for }x\text{ in }S_2\}